 Running in parallel throughout β never stopped β was the deeper question: how do we come to know something?
 Why does mathematical formulation predict physical reality so precisely?
 These were not separate programmes.
 They were the same programme, approached from two directions.

 Two further companies followed β both hardware builders with real fabrication, real foundries, real products.
 Peleton Photonics ($22M) and Zenastra Photonics ($44M) β $66M total.
-Canadian Business Magazine featured Hamid in a cover article titled "At the Speed of Light."
-Both companies were wound down following the 2001 telecom capital collapse β not the dot-com crash.
+Canadian Business Magazine featured him in a cover article titled "At the Speed of Light."
+Zenastra was wound down in early 2002 in the wake of the 2001β2002 telecom capital collapse β not the dot-com crash; its corporate shell was later repurposed into an Alberta oil company in 2005.
+Peleton operated until late 2007.
 These were not internet ventures.
 They were optical hardware companies operating at the frontier of what physics allowed.
 The technology was not the problem.

 The significance of this timeline is not just the volume β 20+ issued patents over 17 years.
 It is the mathematical continuity.
 The participation matrix that appears in the 2012 semantic ranking patent is the same data structure that appears in the State Navigation pending family and the ISS Platform pending family.
 The framework was not invented for Physical AI.
 Physical AI was invented for the framework.

 Device-level intuition built from first principles, not inherited from coursework.
 The publications in IEEE, Optics Letters, and Optics Communications across multiple distinct areas mean not a narrow specialist β a researcher who moved between device physics and system architecture.
-That is exactly the rare combination that makes the novel panaromic illumination modules and waveguide-aperture LiDAR conceivable.
+That is exactly the rare combination that makes a sensing architecture this unconventional conceivable.

 Metropolitan optical networks, OC-48 to the home in 2000 β visionary timing.
 OC-48 is 2.5 Gbps.
 Delivering that to residential subscribers in 2000 was genuinely ahead of the market.
 The technical challenge involved multi-wavelength laser sources, modulators, WDM systems β all of which require exactly the systems-level thinking that the LiDAR architecture reflects.
 Not building components.
 Building end-to-end photonic systems that had to work reliably in the field.

 Silica-based passive and hybrid photonic integrated circuits β this is the fabrication layer.
-Understanding what can be manufactured into a silica waveguide at the process level β V-grooves, grating couplers, mode converters, hybrid integration of active and passive elements β is precisely the knowledge that makes the waveguide-aperture concept manufacturable rather than theoretical.
-When you designed apertures etched into a fibre coil, you were not guessing at manufacturability.
-You had built a company around fabricating silica photonic devices.
+Understanding what can be manufactured into a silica waveguide at the process level β V-grooves, grating couplers, mode converters, hybrid integration of active and passive elements β is precisely the knowledge that makes an unconventional optical sensing architecture manufacturable rather than theoretical.
+When the optics are this novel, the question is whether they can actually be built β and he had already run a company that fabricated silica photonic devices.

 This is a sustained, productive, multi-decade foundational IP portfolio across distinct technical domains that converge exactly in the SciPhAI platform SciPhAI platform.
 The photonics intuition, the information communication thoery, and the knowledge-discovery mathematics are not parallel careers β they are the threads that were always heading toward the same conclusion.